andywalton7/sdk-test/source/index.html.md

 PUT https://api.electioapp.com/consignments/manifest
 ```

 Now that you've created your consignment, allocated it to a carrier service and got labels for it, you're ready to manifest it.
-To manifest a consignment , use the **Manifest Consignments** endpoint.
+To manifest a consignment , use the **[Manifest Consignments](https://docs.electioapp.com/#/api/ManifestConsignments)** endpoint.

 <aside class="info">
-  In the context of PRO, the term "manifest" refers to confirming that a carrier will take a particular consignment on the carrier service that the consignment was allocated to.
+  In the context of PRO, the term "manifest" refers to letting a carrier know that they will be taking a particular consignment on the carrier service that the consignment was allocated to.
 Specifically, the consignment is added to the manifest for that service.
 </aside>

 The **Manifest Consignments** endpoint can be used to manifest multiple consignments at once.
 The request should contain an array of `{consignmentReference}`s, corresponding to the consignments to be manifested.

 All the consignments you provide in the request should be in a state of either _Allocated_ or _Manifest Failed_.
 If you attempt to manifest a consignment that is not in one of these states then PRO returns an error.

-Once PRO has received the request and attempted to manifest the consignments, the **Manifest Consignments** endpoint returns an array of messages indicating whether each invididual consignment was successfully manifested or not.
+Once PRO has received the request and attempted to manifest the consignments, the **Manifest Consignments** endpoint returns an array of messages indicating whether each individual consignment was successfully manifested or not.
 The status of the successfully manifested consignments changes to _Manifested_, and the status of any consignments that could not be manifested changes to _Manifest Failed_.

 > Example Manifest Consignment Request